 - What level of knowledge do they have?

-Even the best content will fail if no one sees it, wasting everyone’s time, money, and energy.
-Luckily, there are more distribution channels than ever—and more channels are being introduced each year.
-(When we started in 2008, Instagram wasn’t even around.
-Now, Snapchat is all the rage.)
+Even the best content will fail if no one sees it.
+Luckily, there are more distribution channels than ever—and more platforms are being introduced each year.
+(When we started in 2008, Instagram wasn’t even around.)

 Determine the best channels for distributing the content you create before you make it.
 Based on your budget and goals, choose the platforms that serve your needs.
 When deciding which outlet to use, consider the audience it reaches, as well as the content formats it supports.